New Orleans Drinking Water Quality

 Is New Orleans Tap Water Safe to Drink?

-6 contaminants were tested in New Orleans's water.
-6 were detected, and 2 exceed EPA limits.
+14 contaminants were tested in New Orleans's water.
+14 were detected — all within EPA limits.

 The data below shows test results from 1 water utility serving 0 people in the New Orleans area.